What does a National Trust membership cost in 2026?

 However, if you aren’t a member, you’ll need to pay the entry fee for yourself (but you’ll still get a free ticket for your companion).
 Visit the National Trust website to find out more about their accessibility commitments.

-Check if you can get a free National Trust pass
+Get a free National Trust pass

+The National Trust run special deals multiple times a year where non-members can visit a National Trust site for free.
 You could use this National Trust free family pass to visit a site on your own, with another adult, or with children.

 If you have a Starling bank account or are looking to sign up for one, Starling offer free National Trust passes as part of their Refer a Friend scheme.
 The referrer and the referee can both enjoy a free day pass, which is valid for six months.